My Blood Clot Story

 Stopping the wait for Mondays.

-I began rebuilding habits — slowly, imperfectly, consistently.
-Movement became non-negotiable, sleep became protected, and nutrition became intentional rather than punitive.
+I began building habits, slowly, imperfectly, consistently.
+Movement became non-negotiable, sleep became protected, and nutrition became intentional rather than punishment.
 Over time, my relationship with my body shifted from reactive to proactive.
 From criticism to gratitude for what it has, and continues to, carry me through.

 Val Conley today — VTE lifestyle educator and founder of Speaking of Blood Clots